-The Fund's investments categorised under level 2 are held in the Hostplus Pooled Superannuation Trust ('Trust') and are recorded at the redemption value per unit, as reported by the external investment manager.
-Some of the inputs used by the external investment manager in their pricing models may not be market observable and are therefore subject to a level of estimation uncertainty.
+The Fund's investments categorised under level 2 are held in the Hostplus Pooled Superannuation Trust ('Trust') and are recorded at the redemption value per unit, as reported by the custodian.
+External investment managers report valuations to the custodian, and some of the inputs used by the external investment manager in their pricing models may not be market observable and are therefore subject to a level of estimation uncertainty.
 Whilst the investments are categorised under level 2 in line with AASB 13, the Trust's underlying investment portfolio includes investments in level 1, 2 and 3 assets.